wandevs/wandevs.org/docs/ethereum-inbound.md

 ```

 <div class="alert alert-info">
-  If the script runs perfectly you will not need to know or hang on to the
+  If the script runs perfectly you will not need to know or keep the
   <code>redeemKey</code>.
 But if the scripts has an error and the transaction
   does not complete, you will not be able to recover any lost funds without the
   <code>redeemKey</code>.